 Lavalier and lapel microphones.
-Sometimes you see them, sometimes you don’t.
-Sometimes it’s effortless to hide them away, sometimes it’s not practical, and sometime they absolutely must not be seen!
+Sometimes you see them; sometimes you don't.
+Sometimes it's effortless to hide them away, sometimes it's not practical, and sometimes they absolutely must not be seen!

 So how and where do we attach a lavalier/lapel microphone?
 Lavalier (lapel) microphones often have removable clips that attach to clothing and other material.
-Alternatively, tape may be used.
-Lav/Lapel mics are typically attached near the diaphragm or chest and pointed toward the mouth of the talent, though other placements may be needed for film.
+Alternatively, adhesive tape is used.
+Lav/Lapel mics are typically attached near the diaphragm or chest and pointed toward the talent's mouth, though other placements may be needed for film/video.

-Although attaching a lav mic to someone is simple, it takes some conscious effort to find an ideal location and method.
+Although attaching a lav mic to someone is simple, finding an ideal location and method takes some conscious effort.
 This article will share ways to up your lavalier microphone game and help you get the best sound possible!

 To learn about my recommended lavalier microphones, check out My New Microphone's Best Lavalier Microphones For Interviews/News/Presentations and Best Lavalier Microphones For Actors.